Quick Stats

 How to Apply

-IMPORTANT: The Consortium of Florida Education Foundations does not accept direct grant applications from individual schools, teachers, or organizations.
+IMPORTANT: The Consortium of Florida Education Foundations does not accept direct grant applications from individual schools, teachers, or organisations.
 All grant applications must be submitted through your local county-wide school district education foundation.

 Application Process: